survivejs/react-book/deployment-strategies.md

 Getting your website or app to production can be a hurdle.
 It isn't entirely trivial with Webpack either but it can take care of a lot of menial details for you if you configure it right.

+As you'll want to separate you'll development and production configuration, we'll start by discussing how to achieve that.
+Next we'll show how to separate the app and vendor bundle and explain why that's useful.
+This doesn't cut it always so we'll show you how to generate a bundle per url next.
+We'll use React in this particular demo.

 ## Structuring Configuration

-There are two things you want to do preparing for a production build.

-1. Configure a script to run in your package.json file
-2. Create a production config

-### Creating the script
+When you are implementing small demos, just setting up a simple `webpack.config.js` is often enough.
+For production purposes you'll want something more robust.
+We'll show a couple of ways how to achieve that next.

+## Two Scripts, Single Webpack

+As earlier we'll use a combination of `package.json` **scripts'** and Webpack to manage our build.
+In this case we'll set up two separate configurations and hook them up.
+The goal here is to end up with `npm run dev` and `npm run deploy`.
+We covered that `dev` bit earlier so all we need to do is to understand how to set up `deploy`.

+### Setting Up package.json

 We have already used *package.json* to create the `npm run dev` script.
 Now let us set up `npm run deploy`.
+Here's a complete version:

 ```json
 {